Why Each Proceeding Stands on Its Own

 Each proceeding before the court or registrar is independent of any other proceeding involving the same estate.

-A.R.S. § 14-3107(1)This independence matters because estates can involve multiple questions that arise at different times.
-One heir may contest the will while another needs the personal representative appointed quickly to manage property.
-Under this statute, the appointment can proceed without waiting for the contest to resolve.
+A.R.S. § 14-3107(1)This independence matters because estates involve multiple questions at different times.
+For example, one family member may contest the will.
+Meanwhile, another may need a representative in place quickly to manage property.

 Combining Petitions When It Makes Sense